andrei-m-code/halifax/README.md

 # Getting Started

 Please explore [Peggy's Cove](https://github.com/andrei-m-code/halifax/blob/main/PeggysCove.Api/Program.cs) to get started as quickly as possible.
 For more details on certain topics, read the documentation.
-Here is what's needed to add Halifax to your project:
+Here is what's needed to add Halifax to your project.
+In your Program.cs:

 ```csharp
 using Halifax.Api;